Secured-Pi/raspberry-pi-client/README.md

 Raspberry Pi 3 Model B:
 http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/

+- Note:  You only need the 'face' module from the opencv_contrib repo.
+You can delete the other modules in teh modules folder.
+I find that they usually have some error when trying to install them.

 In that same virtual environment (that you hopefully used), run
 ```
 pip install -r requirements.txt